-25 Nov How To Stay Committed To Your Yoga Practice
+25 Nov How To Stay Committed To Your Yoga Practise

 You started your yoga journey with so much enthusiasm.
 You are rolling out your mat almost every day.
 Rain or shine.
 That was a few months ago, or maybe even years.
 However long you have fallen off the yoga bandwagon.
 You know the great benefits yoga has, not only mentally but also physically, but somehow it has become harder to make it onto your mat.
 You love it – but why does it seem so challenging to stick to your practice?

-Here are four tips on how to re-commit to your consistent yoga practice – you’re welcome.
+Here are four tips on how to re-commit to your consistent yoga practise – you’re welcome.

 1, Make it a date with yourself